Why Do Bank Reconciliations?

 Select Cleared Transactions

-Here are the steps on how to proceed once you’ve set your ending date and balance (picture below).
-The best way to go about this is to print a bank statement for the period you’re reconciling and follow these steps:
+Here are the steps for how to proceed once you’ve set your ending date and balance.
+The best way to go about this is to print a bank statement for the period you’re reconciling and follow the steps below.

 - Select Cleared Transactions: Check the transactions on your bank’s statement by going down the list.
-If something appears on both your bank statement and Aplos, check the box next to the transaction and cross it off your paper bank statement.
+If something appears on both your bank statement and in Aplos, check the box next to the transaction and cross it off your paper bank statement.
 If this is your first reconciliation, you’ll also need to check off your starting balances.
-If you have not setup starting balances, please CLICK HERE to learn about this process.
 As you check things off, you’ll notice the difference either increases or decreases.
+Note: If you have not set up starting balances, refer to our resource on How to Set Your Starting Balances to learn about this process.

-- Research Missing Transactions: If you find a transaction that does not appear on the statement or in the software, highlight them and do some further research.
+- Research Missing Transactions: If you find a transaction that does not appear on the statement or in the software, highlight it and do some further research.
 It’s possible something cleared your bank that was never entered in Aplos or something was entered in Aplos that never cleared your bank.
-Select “Finish Later” if you need to come back at another time, or “Edit Statement Details” if you need to change the statement ending date or balance.
+Click the ^ button in the bottom row next to the “Reconcile” button and select “Save & Close” if you need to come back at another time or “Edit Statement Info” in the top right corner if you need to change the statement ending date or balance.

 Attach Your Bank Statement

-To improve your internal controls and record keeping, attach your bank statement for the closed period to completed bank reconciliation.
-Under the Attachments column, click the + icon to add your bank statement.
+To improve your internal controls and record-keeping, attach your bank statement for the closed period to your bank reconciliation.
+Under the “Reconciled” tab, you can see in-progress and closed reconciliations.
+If you click the Actions button, you will be able to Add Attachment.

 Bank Reconciliation Reports

-In short, the bank balance is the ending balance appearing on a bank statement.
-For example, when an organization receives its June checking account statement from its bank, the June 30 balance will be the bank balance.
+Bank Balance is the ending balance appearing on a bank statement.
+For example, when an organization receives its June checking account statement from the bank, the June 30 balance will be the bank balance.

 It is typical for a bank balance to not agree with the amount in the organization’s records since some checks written will not have cleared yet or some money received may not have appeared yet on the bank statement.
 When you perform a bank reconciliation, you identify these uncleared transactions and ensure all cleared transactions were entered correctly.